-At the young royal’s words, the Hooligan stopped.
-The server’s sparking settled into a low, uncertain grind.
+At the young royal’s words, the Hooligan hesitated, and his server’s sparking settled into a low, uncertain grind.

 Out of nowhere, a spray of bullets hit the passenger side of the truck and swept towards the Hooligan.
 Diving behind the driver’s side, he threw the door open and climbed inside the cab.

 Alex spun around in the trail’s direction.
 Her protector was wearing a large, light brown wool poncho with a small semi auto machine gun pointed out the slit on the right side, steadied by a hand with a large circular scar between thumb and index finger.
 He flipped the safety off to a click and let the gun go.
 An elastic strap swung it back under cover.
 He had a rugged face and stiff hair brushed back and to the left, above shaved sides.